Press & Media Coverage

 Recognition & Awards

-Food & Solidarity has been featured in national and regional media for our work organising tenants, fighting evictions, and providing food security through collective action rather than charity.
-Below you'll find coverage of our campaigns, member stories, and the issues we're tackling in Newcastle's West End and beyond.
+Food & Solidarity has been featured in national and regional media for our work organising tenants, fighting evictions, and providing food security through solidarity rather than charity.
+Below is coverage of our campaigns, member stories, and the issues we tackle in Newcastle.
+See also our member wins and stories and our full record of campaigns and victories.

 Featured Coverage